HughesSeanKyle/FE-Mentors-Flag-app/Planning.md

         - 2. The search and filter function can manipulate the response
             - No futher requests need to be made and debounce might not be needed.
         - 3. Still put the search and filter func in the hook
             - Trigger a rerender when response changes
+        - 4. You will need to useMemo in the even a country or region as already
+            - been selected
+                - this will remember the last search or region filter and improve
+                    - performance a bit.
         - `Note`
             - Check network time when making request to get all the data you need for
                 - all countries.